alectronical/alectronical.github.io/README.md

 Go to "Addons"

 * In Addons, install an addon from zip.
-When it asks for the location, select "Grogu Repo", and install plugin.video.grogu-0.02.zip
+When it asks for the location, select "Grogu Repo", and install plugin.video.grogu-x.xx.zip

 * Go back to Addons install, but this time, select "Install from repository"